MicrosoftDocs/learn/learn-pr/wwl-azure/describe-types-of-source-control-systems/includes/6-understand-objections-to-using-git.md

 Every source control system works best when developers understand how it works and which conventions work.

-While you cannot overwrite history with TFVC, you can still overwrite code and do other painful things.
+While you cannot overwrite history with Team Foundation Version Control (TFVC), you can still overwrite code and do other painful things.

 ## Large files